-On the 6th September 2016, the Bible Lands Museum in Jerusalem opened a highly waited for exhibition entitled “In the Valley of David and Goliath” which publicly displays, for the first time, important archaeological findings.
+On the 6th September 2016, the Bible Lands Museum in Jerusalem opened a highly waited for exhibition entitled “In the Valley of David and Goliath” which publicly displayed, for the first time, important archaeological findings.

-The exhibition reveals artifacts of the mystical two-gated city from 3000 years ago, newly unearthed from a site in the Elah Valley, known by its modern name of Khirbet Qeiyafa and raising the question of whether evidence has been found of King David’s footprints in the Elah Valley.
+The exhibition revealed artifacts of the mystical two-gated city from 3000 years ago, newly unearthed from a site in the Elah Valley, known by its modern name of Khirbet Qeiyafa and raising the question of whether evidence has been found of King David’s footprints in the Elah Valley.

-These amazing discoveries have resulted in the archaeological world raising many interesting questions about who the residents were of this two-gated city and whether they were Canaanites, Philistines or maybe even the subjects of King David himself.
+These amazing discoveries resulted in the archaeological world raising many interesting questions about who the residents were of this two-gated city and whether they were Canaanites, Philistines or maybe even the subjects of King David himself.
 Has the biblical city of Sha’arayim that was mentioned in the battle of David and Goliath been found?

-Amongst the exciting artifacts found is a captivating inscription written in Hebrew which could perhaps be the oldest to be discovered to date.
+Amongst the exciting artifacts found was a captivating inscription written in Hebrew which could perhaps be the oldest to be discovered to date.
 Other artifacts are unusual cultic shrines discovered in ritual rooms and a unique stone cultic shrine model decorated with architectural elements that appear to echo the biblical descriptions of King Solomon’s Temple and his Palace in Jerusalem.